sc0v0ne/LearnAI/swe/distributed.md

 ## Kubernetes

-Kubernetes is an open-source container orchestration system for automating software deployment, scaling, and management.
+**Kubernetes (K8S)** is an open-source container orchestration system for automating software deployment, scaling, and management.

 Kubernetes works with Docker, Containerd, and CRI-O.